 Custom doors are our specialty.
 We can build in-house, or order in, virtually any residential or commercial door you can imagine.
 Frank Lumber offers doors in almost any wood species, with almost any type of glass, prehung and/or mortised for hundreds of different installation requirements.
 Any of our 1000’s of in-stock doors can be prehung to your specifications within a few working days.
 It is extremely rare that we are presented with a door detail that we are unable to provide, and even in those rare circumstances, we can usually offer an alternative solution that accomplishes what you are looking for.
 Please call or e-mail for us for a quote for any door you may need, we have sales people on staff that have literally seen it all!

 Yes.
 Frank Lumber Company has a fleet of delivery trucks.
-We deliver our doors all over Western Washington, Bellingham to Tacoma, San Juans and the Olympic Peninsula, as far east as North Bend.
+We deliver our doors all over Western Washington.
 Fees for local delivery (greater Seattle area) start as low as $60.00.
-Click here to see our delivery zone map.
 In addition to our in-house delivery service, we can crate up your orders for will-call by the freight company of your choice, or deliver the crates to a local freight forwarding company such as Alaska Marine Lines or Honolulu Freight Service.